SamuelGong/Lotto/README.md

 ## Approaching Secure Participant Selection with Verifiable Randomness

-In this project, we develop **Lotto**, a novel system that enables secure participant selection in FL for the first time.
+In this project, we develop **SecuRaffle**, a novel system that enables secure participant selection in FL for the first time.
 Our key insight is that while an honest majority may not exist among participants produced by the server, it should hold among the entire client population, given the **[prohibitive cost](https://ieeexplore.ieee.org/iel7/9833550/9833558/09833647.pdf?casa_token=dHE_kaMFEzAAAAAA:C0xM8MQ09sB9T2NAcPAo6QXe0-1DjxcCABEklZdsMLUbL-JbcqSiVxh3QPm-MRtBlnZc8OU)**